So I have had this little cabinet in my home my entire adult life.

-I almost cried when this happened because if I remember correctly, my mom stained the top of this for me years ago and here it was ruined in one fell swoop.
+I almost cried when this happened because if I remember correctly, my mom stained the top of this for me years ago and here I ruined it in one fell swoop.

-So I guess in a way it was fate intervening to get me off my butt and finally paint this thing.
+So I guess in a way it was fate intervening to get me off my butt and finally paint it.

-I emptied out the photo albums and carried my record cabinet to the garage to start the whole painting process.
+I emptied the photo albums and carried my record cabinet to the garage to begin the painting process.

 I think we all know what a primed and sanded piece of furniture looks like, right?

-Personally, when I read a blog, I skip to the bottom to see the end right away.
+Personally, when I read a blog, I skip to the bottom to see the end anyway.

 But let me quickly tell you my thought process.

-– originally I was going to paint it cream
+– originally I was going to paint it a cream color

--then decided after sanding it and priming it that I would like it to be a cooler color, a little funky if you will.
+-then I decided after sanding it and priming it that I would like it to be a funky color

-– had some Strawflower spray paint by Rustoleum in the garage.
+– I had some Strawflower (yellow) spray paint by Rustoleum in the garage.
 Yes, I said spray paint!

-– then after one coat of said Strawflower, I ran out of paint.
+– after one coat of Strawflower, I ran out of paint.

--went to Home Depot with a four-year-old four days later to find said Strawflower only to see they don’t carry it anymore.
+-so I went to Home Depot with a four-year-old four days later to find more Strawflower, only to find out that they don’t carry it anymore.

 So after approximately four coats of Warm Yellow, it looked like this:

-I had drip lines on the front of this guy not from the spray paint but from the primer.
+There were drip lines on the front of this guy.
+Not from the spray paint, but from the primer.